Olamide Sodeke: Club career

-He played on-loan for RFU Championship side Ampthill RUFC in 2024.
-He was included in the Saracens match-day squad for the first time, named as a replacement for the Rugby Premiership match against Bristol Bears on 4 January 2025, and made his debut as a late replacement for Tom Willis.
+Sodeke played on-loan for RFU Championship side Ampthill RUFC in 2024.
+He was included in the Saracens match-day squad for the first time, named as a replacement for the Premiership Rugby match against Bristol Bears on 4 January 2025, and made his debut as a late replacement for Tom Willis.

 International career

+Sodeke played for England Under-17 and in 2023 toured South Africa with England Under-18.

-He played for England's Under-17 and Under-18 sides, before being part of the England U20 side which won the 2024 Six Nations Under 20s Championship.
-He was part of the England U20 side that won the 2024 World Rugby U20 Championship in South Africa.
+Sodeke was part of the England U20 side which won the 2024 Six Nations Under 20s Championship.
+He was included in the squad for the 2024 World Rugby U20 Championship and played in the final as England defeated France at Cape Town Stadium to become youth world champions.

-In June 2025, he was named in the England U20 squad for the 2025 World Rugby U20 Championship.
-He was selected for the England A squad in November 2025.
+In June 2025, Sodeke was named in the England squad for the 2025 World Rugby U20 Championship and featured in all of their games as England ultimately finished sixth.
+Later that year in November 2025 he made his first appearance for England A in a victory against Spain.

 Personal life

-He attended Gravesend Grammar School where he was head boy, prior to reading economics and business management at King's College London.
+Sodeke attended Gravesend Grammar School where he was head boy, prior to reading economics and business management at King's College London.